 San Francisco, CA 94109

 Irish Coffee.
 The birthplace of America’s first Irish Coffee celebrates its centennial in 2016, where bartenders are still pouring in excess of 2,000 classic 6-oz. drinks daily until 2 a.m.
 Based on a recipe discovered at Shannon Airport, further tweaked to incorporate local ingredients, the world famous hot drink was perfected for the American palate here in 1952, informs the corner building’s wall plaque.
-If you’re lucky, a window table will open up, for the views over San Francisco Bay are marvelous from this vantage point that’s just to the “left of the Powell-Hyde Cable Car’s last stop in Fisherman’s Wharf.”READ MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+If you’re lucky, a window table will open up, for the views over San Francisco Bay are marvelous from this vantage point that’s just to the “left of the Powell-Hyde Cable Car’s last stop in Fisherman’s Wharf.”READ MORE: Return to the Hidden Temple!

 Tonga Room & Hurricane Bar